ParthKapoor-dev/Purity.AI/README.md

    ```
 4. Open a pull request in the main repository.

+---

 ## License

 This project is licensed under the MIT License.

+---

 ## Contact

 For questions or suggestions, please reach out to [Your Email](mailto:your-email@example.com).

+---

+Let me know if you need further customization or clarification!